 The Need to Shred Is Inevitable

-In 2017 there were 16.7 million fraud victims, and as identity theft numbers continue to rise, the reasons to make information security a higher priority also continue to grow.
+In 2019, there were 13 million fraud victims.
+As identity theft numbers continue to rise, the reasons to make information security a higher priority also continue to grow.

 Options range from shredding yourself to using services, but when it comes down to it, people look for the perfect balance between safe, cheap, and convenient—which is where a local shredding event comes in.